infralight/k8s-collector/README.md

 ## Production Set-Up

-In production, the fetcher should be configured as a Kubernetes [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/), and provided access to collect information from the cluster via a [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
+In production, the collector should be configured as a Kubernetes [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/), and provided access to collect information from the cluster via a [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).